renventura/wp-delete-user-accounts/readme.txt

 4. Account deleted successfully.

 == Changelog ==

+= 1.1 =
+* Added filter for loading CSS and JS assets anywhere on the frontend (e.g. within WooCommerce templates).

 = 1.0.3 =
 * Changed plugin text domain to dirname instead of basename to remove .php extension from path